Problems We Found In New York City Drinking Water

 Where Does New York City Source Its Drinking Water?

-New York City gets its drinking water from 19 reservoirs and three controlled lakes, located throughout the Hudson Valley and Catskill Mountain watershed.
+New York City drinking water comes from 19 reservoirs and three controlled lakes, located throughout the Hudson Valley and Catskill Mountain watershed.
 The New York City Water Supply System delivers 1 billion gallons of drinking water to over 10 million people on a daily basis.
 In 2017, New York City received 97% of its water from the Catskill/Delaware supply located in Delaware, Greene, Schoharie, Sullivan, and Ulser counties and 3% came from the Croton supply in Putnam, New York.
 New York City is known as the gold standard for drinking water treatment, and rightfully so because they are able to serve the largest metropolitan area in the United States.
 However, none of the pretreatment procedures matter once water hits aging infrastructure.

 Lead In New York City’s Drinking Water